Reporting & Analytics Workflow for Agency Social Media Managers

 This workflow is designed for the multi-client reality of agency life.
 Each step accounts for the fact that you are likely running this process for several accounts in parallel, so efficiency and repeatability are prioritized over depth-of-customization per client.
 You will find strategies for batching competitive research across accounts, templatizing client briefs so new team members can execute without a two-week ramp, and structuring your delivery cadence so that missed deadlines become the exception rather than the recurring crisis they are at many agencies.

-Track which content formats — talking head, tutorial, montage, behind-the-scenes, reaction — drive the best results for each client, going beyond post-level metrics to reveal strategic patterns.
-For example, you might discover that a client's tutorial content gets 3x more saves than talking-head content, justifying a format shift in next month's calendar.
+Review which content formats — talking head, tutorial, montage, behind-the-scenes, reaction — appear strongest for each client using native platform metrics, visible engagement cues, and reference analysis.
+For example, you might notice that tutorial content earns stronger saves than talking-head content, giving the next brief a clearer format direction.

 Competitive Benchmarking